nathancarter/weblurch/doc/plan.md

 ## Functions in Group Types

  * React to Group content changes
-   * Create a Group method for fetching the type object for the group, from the plugin.
    * Create a Group method that should be called whenever the contents of the group may have changed.
 Have it call, in the group type, the method for handling group changes, if the type and that method exist.